-The Group measures all financial assets at fair value, except for loans and held-to-maturity financial assets which are disclosed in financial statements at amortised cost.
-The fair value of the latter two is disclosed udner Sectoion 6.20.
-The fair value of land and buildings used for insurance operations and of investment property is disclosed under Sections 6.2 in 6.3 and that of subordinated liabilities under Section 6.12.
+The Group measures all financial assets at fair value, except for loans and held-to-maturity financial assets which are disclosed in financial statments at amortised cost.
+The fair value of the latter two is disclosed under Section 6.20.
+The fair value of land and buildings used for insurance operations and of investment property is disclosed under Sections 6.2 and 6.3 and that of subordinated liabilites under Section 6.12.